Why Adam Works Better with $\beta_1 = \beta_2$: The Missing Gradient Scale Invariance Principle

 \begin{remark} The term $(\tau_2-\tau_1)\bm{\delta}(t)$ is the explicit scale-lag contribution in the normalized update.
 The remainder $\mathbf{E}_{R}(t)$ is kept as part of the decomposition, rather than absorbed into an asymptotic regime.
 This allows the different contributions to be quantified separately in the empirical diagnostics. \end{remark}

-A detailed proof of Theorem~\ref{thm:R-delta}, including an explicit expression for $\mathbf{E}_{R}(t)$ and its dependence on the transition and curvature terms of Proposition~\ref{prop:m-v-delta}, is provided in Theorem \ref{thm:R-delta-ap} of Appendix~\ref{appendix:technical-details}.
-Theorem \ref{thm:R-delta} shows that, in the regime where the gradient magnitude changes slowly, the normalized Adam update tracks $\operatorname{sign}\big(\mathbf{g}(t)\big)$ corrected by a term $(\tau_{2} - \tau_{1})\bm{\delta}(t)$.
+A detailed proof of Theorem~\ref{thm:R-delta}, including an explicit expression for $\mathbf{E}_{R}(t)$ and its dependence on the transition and curvature terms of Proposition~\ref{prop:m-v-delta}, is provided in Theorem~\ref{thm:R-delta-ap} of Appendix~\ref{appendix:technical-details}.
+The theorem shows that, on sign-stable coordinate intervals, the normalized Adam update contains an explicit scale-lag term proportional to $(\tau_2-\tau_1)\bm{\delta}(t)$.
 This term vanishes exactly when the two Adam time scales coincide.